eudoxia0/eudoxia0.github.io/article/_posts/2026-08-20-our-servants-will-do-that-for-us.md

     complexity into the notion of "same outcome or better".
 So let's try it again, [_more geometrico_][spinoza] and with unnecessary LaTeX.
 You want to buy a good.
 You look around, assemble a set of options, sort them by utility and pick the winner.
-And you can think of the utility as like a polynomial:
+And you can think of the utility as like a weighted
+    sum:

     $$
     \mathfrak{u}(x) = \sum\limits_{a \in A} \alpha_a x_a